ismamz/react-bootstrap-icons/README.md

-# React Boostrap Icons (alpha)
+# React Bootstrap Icons (alpha)

-The brand new [Boostrap Icons library](https://icons.getbootstrap.com/) to use as React components.
+The brand new [Bootstrap Icons library](https://icons.getbootstrap.com/) to use as React components.

 ## Installation